nomic-ai/gpt4all/README.md

 # Python Client
 ## CPU Interface
+To run GPT4all in python, see the new [official Python bindings](https://github.com/nomic-ai/pyllamacpp).

+The old bindings are still available but now deprecated.
+They will not work in a notebook environment.
 To get running using the python client with the CPU interface, first install the [nomic client](https://github.com/nomic-ai/nomic) using `pip install nomic`
 Then, you can use the following script to interact with GPT4All:
 ```